Bernaise Sauce Recipe (Classic Bearnaise Recipe)

 - 3,5 oz (100 g) cold unsalted butter, diced

-- Bring the chopped shallot, the dry white wine and the red or white wine vinegar to a gentle boil in a medium saucepan over medium heat.
-Season with a pinch of pepper and salt.
+- Place a medium saucepan with the chopped shallot, dry white wine and red or white wine vinegar over medium heat until boiling gently.
+Season with pepper and salt.

 - Let the liquid reduce fully for a couple of minutes.
-Then take the pan off the heat and let the cooked shallots cool for about 5 minutes.
-Put the saucepan back over very low heat.
-Add the egg yolk to the cooled shallot.
+Then take the pan off the heat and let the cooked shallots cool for 5 minutes.
+Put the saucepan back over very low heat and then add the egg yolk.

 - Keep stirring in bits of butter.
 The bernaise sauce takes a while to come together.
 It needs to be done carefully so don't hurry.
 Add as much butter as you want.
-The sauce should have slightly thickened but at the same time stay light and creamy.
+The sauce should have slightly thickened but still be light and creamy.

 - Stir constantly.
-Then check the seasoning in the end and add extra pepper or salt to taste if necessary.
-Add the freshly chopped tarragon as well.
-When this is done, turn the heat off and let the bernaise sauce rest for another 3 minutes.
+Then check the seasoning in the end and add extra pepper or salt to taste.
+Add the chopped tarragon.
+Now turn the heat off and let the bernaise sauce rest for another 2 minutes.

 - Transfer the cooked steaks onto warm plates.
 Serve with the bernaise sauce.